foadtkf/foadtkf/README.md

 - ❓ Ask me about anything related to MERN stack and related technologies I'm also learning though😅

-- ⚡ Fun fact: I hate the carousel of tailwindcss
+- ⚡ Fun fact: I've started web development for getting a certificate and now it became my life.

 <br/>